JoeLorenzoMontano/jolomo-rag-ai-systems/README.md

 > **⚠️ IMPORTANT FOR REVIEWERS**:
 >
 > 1. Running Ollama in a container with CPU-only will be noticeably slow.
 For better performance, install Ollama directly on your host machine and use the default `docker-compose up -d` command, which is already configured to use your host's Ollama installation.
 Host machine installation typically provides easier GPU access and significantly faster response times.
-See the ["Using Host Machine's Ollama"](#using-host-machines-ollama) section for details.
+See the ["Host Ollama Setup"](#host-ollama-setup) section for details.
 >
 > 2. The ChromaDB database comes pre-populated with embeddings for all the documents in the `rag-documents` directory, so you can start querying immediately.
 If you wish to re-process the documents with different chunking settings, you can clear the database and re-process them through the System Info page in the UI or using the `/clear-db` and `/process` API endpoints.